forhadahmed/graphviz/README.md

 Graphviz Web Interface
 ======================

-The code here provides a simple web-interface for [graphviz](http://www.graphviz.org/ "Graphviz") - a popular set of tools for graph drawing!
+The code here provides a simple web-interface for [graphviz](http://www.graphviz.org/ "Graphviz") - a cool set of tools for graph drawing!

 ###### Pre-requisites